alo996/ImProg-F/README.md

 ## Usage (with Stack)

-- enter the directory where your Stack file is located
+- enter the directory where your Stack executable is located
 ```bash
 stack run
 ```